-Theme-specific toolkits will be available with links to resources, sample social media posts, and specific ideas for activities which can be conducted in medical practices and hospitals, in schools, and in communities and youth groups.
+Additional toolkits are available, with links to resources, sample social media posts, and specific ideas for activities which can be conducted in medical practices and hospitals, in schools, and in communities and youth groups.
+Due to the continuing global Covid pandemic, many of the suggestions and activities are either digital or those which could be done whilst adhering to physical distance guidelines.
+Please adhere to your local guidelines and recommendations when planning IAHW activities.
 Young people themselves are encouraged to make IAHW their own, and to serve as leaders for their peers, and inspiration for positive change in their communities.
-Toolkits will be available for download at internationaladolescescenthealthweek.org.
+Toolkits are available for download at internationaladolescescenthealthweek.org.